The SoCal Desert Ramble, Southern California

 - Enjoy the dirt climb from Pioneer Town to Big Bear Lake… it’s as good as they get!

-- Best bike: fat tires aren’t necessary for this ride – and will make the extended pavement sections slow going.
+- Best bike: fat tires aren’t necessary for this ride by any means – and will make the extended pavement sections slow going.
 Plus tires are likely the best option, but 2.4s will be ok too, though you’ll have extra work in store for you if the washes are especially soft and sandy.
+Anything less than that, expect to bounce around in places and push through the sandy stints (though you’ll make up time on the road and gravel sections).
 Running tubeless tires is always a good idea.

 - The desert gets cold at night; temperates can drop below freezing in the winter and Joshua Tree National Park can be very windy.
 Don’t skimp on your layers.